 „Widersprüche gibt es nur in den Wörtern, Widersprüche gibt es nur in den Sätzen.
 Das hat mich sehr nachdenklich gemacht, bzw. mein Körper hat das eigentlich immer gefühlt.
 Jeder Körper fühlt das.“ (Rolf Dieter Brinkmann)

-teaching is continuing the research and researching gives ground to the teaching. they are deeply intertwined. it´s finding the right questions and accepting that we are already lived answers to questions we don´t know yet. especially the body. in that sense the body is all there is. within it is all. the real stuff and the soul. and the unknown.
+Teaching is continuing the research and researching gives ground to the teaching.
+They are deeply intertwined.
+It´s finding the right questions and accepting that we are already lived answers to questions we don´t know yet.
+Especially the body.
+In that sense the body is all there is.
+Within it is all.
+The real stuff and the soul.
+And the unknown.

-teaching and research have always been crucial parts of the artistic work, equally important and necessary. and from the beginning both have never been a patchwork of appropriated exercises and practices incorporated oneself from others but an out of itself developed method of practices and embodied knowledges that can be shared. with coherencies and inner necessities that build on each other.
+Teaching and research have always been crucial parts of the artistic work, equally important and necessary.
+And from the beginning both have never been a patchwork of appropriated exercises and practices incorporated oneself from others but an out of itself developed method of practices and embodied knowledges that can be shared.
+With coherencies and inner necessities that build on each other.

-in the beginning there have been questions of how to live formulations of the body fully on not fall into traps of representation. how to develop a mutable body that has the possibility to unfold in many ways and at the same time remain attentive to its shifting meaning. in the beginning there were a lot of questions about how to connect the speed of the body and the speed of the brain.
+In the beginning there have been questions of how to live formulations of the body fully on not fall into traps of representation.
+How to develop a mutable body that has the possibility to unfold in many ways and at the same time remain attentive to its shifting meaning.
+In the beginning there were a lot of questions about how to connect the speed of the body and the speed of the brain.
 And training the virtuosity of the body, opening up to the polyphonic landscapes within the body; a body that is not „one“ or always a „globality“, but many details with different textures and layers and rhythms.
 From there came a whole set of practices on isolation, multi-moving, texture-polyphonies and unpredictable inner-body-symphonies.
 Including thinking and making thinking visible through the body.

-and then more and more entering the unknown, in the
+And then more and more entering the unknown, in the

-the collaboration with jared gradinger brought the breath into the teaching and research. and the work on intimacy, more precise on „beyond intimacy“. i am breath, we are breath, falling in and out of breath, becoming one organ through the breath, before naming intimacy. and dedication. a whole practice around dedication to the other. that years later became a practice in surrendering.
+The collaboration with Jared Gradinger brought the breath into the teaching and research.
+And the work on intimacy, more precise on „beyond intimacy“.
+I am breath, we are breath, falling in and out of breath, becoming one organ through the breath, before naming intimacy.
+And dedication.
+A whole practice around dedication to the other.
+That years later became a practice in surrendering.

-in the end also hoping that all this can change the body equally than the thinking. they are so deeply intertwined as well. and thats another real hope. that shift in thought. which is also in the body. thoughts. and how we think, about us, others, about the world and how that makes us act, capital a (for less capitalistic violence).
+In the end also hoping that all this can change the body equally than the thinking.
+They are so deeply intertwined as well.
+And thats another real hope.
+That shift in thought.
+Which is also in the body.
+Thoughts.
+And how we think, about us, others, about the world and how that makes us act, capital A (for less capitalistic violence).